 Continue Reading Maryland’s Energy Storage Tax Credit Turns Two

-Below are soundbites from speakers and panelists who spoke at Infocast’s Solar Power Finance & Investment Summit on March 22 and 23 in San Diego.
-It was Infocast’s best attended event ever, and the mood was relatively upbeat.
+Below are soundbites from panelists who spoke at Infocast’s Wind Finance & Investment Summit on February 6 and 7 in Carlsbad, CA. The attendance at the event appeared strong, and the mood was generally optimistic.

 The soundbites are edited for clarity and are organized by topic, rather than in chronological order.
 They were prepared without the benefit of a transcript or recording.